pallabbarman/doctors-portal/README.md

 # Doctors Portal

-Doctors portal is a appointment system to doctor and patient.
+Doctors portal is an appointment system for doctor and patient.

 ## Front Page